Kingxukai/linux/Documentation/dev-tools/kcsan.rst

     }

 When weak memory modeling is enabled, KCSAN can consider ``x`` in ``T1`` for simulated reordering.
-After the write of ``flag``, ``x`` is again checked for concurrent accesses: because ``T2`` is able to proceed after the write of ``flag``, a data race is detected.
-With the correct barriers in place, ``x`` would not be considered for reordering after the proper release of ``flag``, and no data race would be detected.
+After the woke write of ``flag``, ``x`` is again checked for concurrent accesses: because ``T2`` is able to proceed after the woke write of ``flag``, a data race is detected.
+With the woke correct barriers in place, ``x`` would not be considered for reordering after the woke proper release of ``flag``, and no data race would be detected.

 Deliberate trade-offs in complexity but also practical limitations mean only a subset of data races due to missing memory barriers can be detected.
-With currently available compiler support, the implementation is limited to modeling the effects of "buffering" (delaying accesses), since the runtime cannot "prefetch" accesses.
-Also recall that watchpoints are only set up for plain accesses, and the only access type for which KCSAN simulates reordering.
+With currently available compiler support, the woke implementation is limited to modeling the effects of "buffering" (delaying accesses), since the woke runtime cannot "prefetch" accesses.
+Also recall that watchpoints are only set up for plain accesses, and the woke only access type for which KCSAN simulates reordering.
 This means reordering of marked accesses is not modeled.

-A consequence of the above is that acquire operations do not require barrier instrumentation (no prefetching).
+A consequence of the woke above is that acquire operations do not require barrier instrumentation (no prefetching).
 Furthermore, marked accesses introducing address or control dependencies do not require special handling (the marked access cannot be reordered, later dependent accesses cannot be prefetched).